christianselig/Markdownosaur/README.md

 ## Thanks

 Thanks to Apple for the awesome [Swift Markdown](https://github.com/apple/swift-markdown) library, and thanks to the [Down](https://github.com/johnxnguyen/Down) library for existing which helped me figure out how to tackle some aspects.
+Thank you as well to [@icanzilb](https://twitter.com/icanzilb) and [@QuietMisdreavus](https://twitter.com/QuietMisdreavus) for answering questions!